MarcosRava/model-structure/README.md

 #Model Structure

-`model-structure` helps you to create Models based on a Schema's Object. :godmode:
+`model-structure` helps you to create Models based on a Schema's Object.

 It can: